-Year Ended December 31, 2022 2021
+Year Ended December 31,

+2023 2022

 Numerator:

-Net loss \$ (41,428) \$ (43,078)
+Net loss \$ (41,199) \$ (41,428)

 Denominator:

-Weighted average common shares outstanding - basic and diluted 2 0,532,838 10,360,054
+Weighted average common shares outstanding - basic and diluted 2 20,754,375 20,532,838

-Net loss per share attributable to common stockholders - basic and diluted \$ (2.02) \$ (4.16)
+Net loss per share attributable to common stockholders - basic and diluted \$ (1.99) (2.02)

-The Company's potentially dilutive securities, which include stock options, shares of convertible preferred stock, warrants to purchase shares of convertible preferred stock and warrants to purchase shares of common stock, have been excluded from the computation of diluted net loss per share attributable to common stockholders, as the effect would be to reduce the net loss per share attributable to common stockholders.
+Our potentially dilutive securities, which include stock options and warrants to purchase shares of common stock, have been excluded from the computation of diluted net loss per share attributable to common stockholders, as the effect would be to reduce the net loss per share attributable to common stockholders.
 Therefore, the weighted average number of common shares outstanding used to calculate both basic and diluted net loss per share attributable to common stockholders is the same.
-The Company excluded the following potential common shares, presented based on amounts outstanding at each period end, from the computation of diluted net loss per share attributable to common stockholders for the periods indicated because including them would have had an anti-dilutive effect:
+We excluded the following potential common shares, presented based on amounts outstanding at each period end, from the computation of diluted net loss per share attributable to common stockholders for the periods indicated because including them would have had an anti-dilutive effect:

-Year Ended D Year Ended December 31,
+Year E Decemb

-2022 2021
+2023 2022

-Options to purchase common stock 3,756,835 2,749,441
+Options to purchase common stock 4,488,845 3,756,835

 Warrants to purchase common stock 716,131 716,131

-4,472,966 3,465,572
+5,204,976 4,472,966